MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-RpcClientAccess.md

 ```

 ## DESCRIPTION
-Outlook 2007 isn't supported in Exchange 2016, so you shouldn't see Outlook connections at or below version 12.Y.Z.
+Outlook 2007 isn't supported in Exchange 2016 or later, so you shouldn't see Outlook connections at or below version 12.Y.Z.
 However, you should monitor the RPC Client Access log to see the client versions that are connecting to your Exchange servers before you block any client versions.

 To block Outlook versions for specific mailboxes, use the Set-CASMailbox cmdlet.